 - Other mandatory penalties

 While less severe than felony offenses, some misdemeanor offenses can do considerable damage.
-Domestic battery charges will likely show up on an employment background check; and, even if you are never convicted, the charges may not be expunged nor sealed in Florida.
+Domestic battery charges will likely show up on an employment background check, and even if you are never convicted, the charges may not be expunged nor sealed in Florida.

-Working with a Domestic Battery Defense Lawyer
+Work with an Experienced Domestic Battery Defense Lawyer in South Florida